jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 ### 3rd level:
 **Cold of the Grave (Ex):** You gain Resistance (Cold) 5

-**Familiar Stranger (Sp):** You may cast Disguise Self as a spell-like ability with a caster level equal to your character level up to a number of times per day equal to 1/2 your HD.
+**Familiar Stranger (Sp):** You may cast Disguise Self as a spell-like ability with a caster level equal to your character level up to a number of times per day equal to 1/2 your HD (minimum 1).

 ### 4th level:
 **Draining Embrace 2 (Ex):** When you sustain your Draining Embrace, you automatically deal a number of dice of damage equal to the number of rounds you have sustained the ability, up to a maximum of 2 dice.
 The number of dice increases by 1 at 7th level and every 3 levels thereafter.